Bora Bora Real Estate

 10. There’s room to negotiate.

 Many properties in Bora Bora have been on the market for a very long time, and there’s room to negotiate.
-The Four Seasons Hotel is offering 15 exclusive private residences for sale, but they have been trying to sell these for years.
+At one time, the Four Seasons Hotel offered 15 exclusive private residences for sale, but the didn’t have luck selling them after several years.
 Working with a well-established business may be an easier way to acquire real estate in Bora Bora.

 LEAVE A REPLY